Send Transcripts to

 Advice and Considerations

 Applications received by January 15 will receive a response to their application by mid-February.
-Applications received after January 15 may be reviewed on a rolling basis.
+Applications submitted after January 15 may be evaluated if space is available.

 The Admissions Committee examines the overall record of applicants, including relevant work, internship and volunteer experience, to assess their potential for success as students in the program and as professionals in the policy world.